deatinor/VEM3D/VEM/README.md

 ## `Doxygen/`

 We used Doxygen to provide the documentation.
-To get it under the VEM folder run:
+To get it in the VEM/src/Doxygen folder run:

 `doxygen Doxyfile`